Hold a bird gathering under the general licence

 - types and numbers of birds expected

-- purpose of the gathering - eg show, sale, racing
+- purpose of the gathering - such as show, sale, racing

 - your name, address and contact number, and an email address and mobile number if you have them